Char kway teow @ Restoran Lee Heng 利兴美食中心 | Junction of Jalan Sagu 1 and Sagu 4, Taman Daya, Johor Bahru ⏰ 8am to 1pm (Monday off) |

 Mr Song uses kway teow kia which is more slender than regular kway teow.
 It is tender but firmer and more chewy than regular kway teow.
 For char kway teow, I personally prefer regular kway teow (flat rice noodles).

 The kway teow kia is well fried though there was little caramelised char outside.
-The blended sauce have a robust savoury flavour which is layered by savouriness from chye poh, aromatic fried garlic and briny taste of blood cockles.
+The blended sauce has a robust savoury flavour which is layered by umami savouriness from chye poh, aromatic fried garlic and briny taste of blood cockles.

 The taugeh (bean sprouts) were crunchy, juicy and sweet.